ibm-cloud-docs/containers/cs_firewall.md

 * [Corporate firewalls](#corporate): If corporate network policies prevent access from your local system to public endpoints via proxies or firewalls, you must allow access to run `ibmcloud`, `ibmcloud ks`, `ibmcloud cr`, `kubectl`, and `calicoctl` commands from your local system.
 * [Gateway device firewalls](#vyatta_firewall): If you have firewalls set up on the public or private network in your IBM Cloud infrastructure account, you must open IP ranges, ports, and protocols to allow worker nodes to communicate with the master, with infrastructure resources, and with other {{site.data.keyword.cloud_notm}} services.
 You can also open ports to allow incoming traffic to services exposing apps in your cluster.
 * [Calico network policies](#firewall_calico_egress): If you use Calico network policies to act as a firewall to restrict all worker node egress, you must allow your worker nodes to access the resources that are required for the cluster to function.
-* [Other services' or networks' firewalls](#whitelist_workers): To allow your cluster to access services that run inside or outside {{site.data.keyword.cloud_notm}} or in on-premises networks and that are protected by a firewall, you must add the IP addresses of your worker nodes in that firewall.
+* [Other services or network firewalls](#whitelist_workers): To allow your cluster to access services that run inside or outside {{site.data.keyword.cloud_notm}} or in on-premises networks and that are protected by a firewall, you must add the IP addresses of your worker nodes in that firewall.

 <br />